coolsnady/hcutil/hdkeychain/README.md

   keys
 - Support for custom networks by registering them with chaincfg
-- Obtaining the underlying EC pubkeys, EC privkeys, and associated decred addresses ties in seamlessly with existing btcec and dcrutil types which provide powerful tools for working with them to do things like sign transations and generate payment scripts
+- Obtaining the underlying EC pubkeys, EC privkeys, and associated decred addresses ties in seamlessly with existing btcec and hcutil types which provide powerful tools for working with them to do things like sign transations and generate payment scripts
 - Uses the btcec package which is highly optimized for secp256k1